LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 {% math %}
 \pi_{0} + \pi_{1} = 1,\quad S_{e} + \beta = 1,\quad S_{p} + \alpha = 1,\quad p_{0} + p_{1} = 1,\quad p_{1} = \alpha \pi_{0} + S_{e} \pi_{1},\quad {\rm npv} + {\rm for} = 1,\quad {\rm fdr} + {\rm ppv} = 1.
 {% endmath %}
-Bayes' theorem adds two relations two this, one per data value (label 0 and label 1).
+Bayes' theorem adds two relations to this, one per data value (label 0 and label 1).

 Altogether this yields nine equations among twelve quantities, leaving only three independent ones, for example {% m %}S_{e}{% em %}, {% m %}S_{p}{% em %}, and {% m %}\pi_{1}{% em %}.
 This matches the number of degrees of freedom of a two-by-two contingency table such as the confusion matrix, which is used to estimate these quantities (see [below](#MetricsEstimation)).
 It also tells us that we only have two degrees of freedom to optimize a binary classifier (since {% m %}\pi_{1}{% em %} is not a classifier property).